 In this, the second year of the festival, FIX Photo is curated in response to the consequences of the dramatic political shifts of 2016.
-Exhibiting artists will issue a positive challenge to the social and Read More
+Exhibiting artists will issue a positive challenge to the Read More

 In October 2016 a network camera was installed on Mount Scopus in Jerusalem looking east across the West Bank towards the Jordanian Mountains.

-The camera is constructing images pixel by pixel, line by line from the top left to the bottom right hand corner of the frame so that each complete image represents just over twelve Read More
+The camera is constructing images pixel by pixel, line by line from the top left to the bottom right hand corner of the frame so that each complete image represents just Read More

 MUST SEE AT TATE BRITAIN